nixxo/rust-lang-book-it/src/ch20-02-advanced-traits.md

 We have two structs, `Millimeters` and `Meters`, holding values in different units.
-This thin wrapping of an existing type in another struct is known as the _newtype pattern_, which we describe in more detail in the [“Using the Newtype Pattern to Implement External Traits”][newtype]<!-- ignore --> section.
+This thin wrapping of an existing type in another struct is known as the _newtype pattern_, which we describe in more detail in the [“Implementing External Traits with the Newtype Pattern”][newtype]<!-- ignore
+--> section.
 We want to add values in millimeters to values in meters and have the implementation of `Add` do the conversion correctly.
 We can implement `Add` for `Millimeters` with `Meters` as the `Rhs`, as shown in Listing 20-16.